SAR Genealogical Research Library 809 West Main Street Louisville, Kentucky 40202 Phone: (502) 589-1776

 Links to Other Historical and Genealogical Libraries and Online Resources

-The SAR National Headquarters, Library and SAR Center are located at 809 West Main Street in Louisville.
+The SAR National Headquarters, Genealogical Research Library, and SAR Center are located at 809 West Main Street in Louisville, Kentucky.

 The need to establish a Library for the National Society was recognized by the founders of the Society, who specified provisions in the Constitution for the acquisition and preservation of Revolutionary War records, documents, and relics.